Math 195/196 – Mathematics for Elementary Education I/II

 Objectives for Math 195

 This course targets the mathematics subject matter specialization standard of the Iowa State Teacher Education Standards.
 It is designed to help you understand the central concepts, tools of inquiry, and structure of mathematics and prepare you to create learning experiences that make these elements meaningful for elementary students.
 At the end of this course, you will have both content and process knowledge.
 You will have experienced what it means to think mathematically, understand the value of conceptual insight, and appreciate how mathematical knowledge is constructed in an exploratory manner.
+You will be familiar with the Common Core’s Standards of Mathematical Practice and use them to solve problems mathematically.

 • Use manipulatives with a non-base 10 place value numeration system